 When the body has been fighting an illness or is in a chronic state of fight or flight due to stress, your energy levels will likely dwindle over time.

 Depletion may also be explained by chronic fatigue syndrome (CFS), a disorder involving extreme tiredness that doesn’t go away with rest and isn’t due to an underlying medical condition.

 One theory is that prolonged stress may lead to adrenal fatigue, a subclinical level of adrenal insufficiency that could be a precursor to Addison’s disease.

-Regardless of the cause, there’s plenty of evidence to indicate that prolonged stress can lead to exhaustion.
+Regardless of the cause, there’s plenty of

 If you suspect you may have one of the conditions listed above, it’s important to speak to a healthcare professional to receive appropriate diagnosis and treatment.